Moving in London soon? Get a quote the easy way from one of our totally reliable Movers.

 This is the number one reason why the majority of London Movers must charge a minimum time for each job.
 Along with competitive prices - it's the only way to make the business viable.

 They must factor in to a certain degree the amount of time getting to a job, and also consider the time and expense of either returning to base after the job has finished, or whether it's better to carry on to another part of London - and usually wait - if they happen to have another job booked in for later on.

-It generally all works out ok because the majority of moves take either close to or more than two hours, so the minimum charge isn't normally an issue.
+It generally all works out ok because the majority of small moves take either close to or more than two hours, so the minimum charge isn't normally an issue.
 The problem arises more with the really small moves that may not be going that far and also shifting single items across town, both of which on a good day can be done fairly quickly - if you don't count the Mover's travel time getting to and from the customer.

 The too fast or too slow dilemma.

 The main problem with the two hour minimum charge is that for small moves which can be loaded up quickly and the distance to the final destination is relatively short, two hours may seem like an excessive cost to pay if the move itself only took half that time.

 If the job was carried out well within the minimum time payable there may be a perception by the customer that they are somehow being short-changed or overcharged.